 In 2012, Teresa received the University of Texas at Tyler Researcher of the Year Award.
 Prior to that, she was added to the Honor Roll of Inspirational Teachers at the University of Idaho in 2003, and received the Alumni Award for Excellence as an Influential Faculty Member at the University of Idaho in 1999.
 She was the recipient of the 2002 ACTFL/FDP-Houghton Mifflin Award for Excellence in Foreign Language Instruction Using Technology with IALLT (International Association for Language Learning Technology) at the University Level.
 She was also the recipient of the 2002 Pacific Northwest Post-Secondary Teacher of the Year Award from the Pacific Northwest Council on Foreign Languages (PNCFL) for implementation of content-based science programs for students learning through multiple languages.
 Early in her teaching career, she received the Outstanding Middle School ESL-Bilingual/Foreign Language Teaching Award (Beaverton School District, Oregon, 1988) for her work to promote achievement in science, mathematics and social studies through the study of languages.

 Teresa's research interests include online teaching and learning; content-based second language teaching and learning focused on science, mathematics and social studies; brain research in relation to second language acquisition and bilingualism; and Earth science, space science and engineering education.
-She has published articles in journals such as The Astronomical Society of the Pacific; Children, Youth and the Environment; Teaching Children Mathematics; The Journal of Interactive Online Learning; NWATE Journal of Education Practices; Brain and Language; The International Reading Association; The Reading Teacher; Foreign Language Annals; The Language Educator; Learning Languages; TESOL; Hispania; as well as articles for several NASA publications and different international organizations such as the University Corporation for Atmospheric Research (UCAR) and the World Meteorological Organization (WMO).
+She has published articles in journals such as The Astronomical Society of the Pacific; Children, Youth and the Environment; Teaching Children Mathematics; The Journal of Interactive Online Learning; NWATE Journal of Education Practices; Brain and Language; The International Reading Association; The Reading Teacher; Foreign Language Annals; The Language Educator; Learning Languages; TESOL; Hispania; TexELT: Texas English Language Teaching as well as articles for several NASA publications and different international organizations such as the University Corporation for Atmospheric Research (UCAR), the World Meteorological Organization (WMO), Information Age Publishing USA, and with Springer International Publishing Switzerland.

 Past accomplishments include: